cvetomir-todorov/CecoChat/docs/01-intro-03-overall-design-technologies.md

 ![Overall design](images/cecochat-01-overall.png)

 Clients connect to messaging servers in order to chat.
 Messaging servers communicate with each other indirectly using a PUB/SUB backplane.
 The PUB/SUB backplane also acts like an event log.
 Materialize servers transform messages from the event log into a history database which is the source of truth.
 The history is available for querying by the clients via history servers.
-Clients obtain the addresses for the messaging and history server from a connect server.
+Clients obtain the addresses for the messaging and history servers from a connect server.
+Identity servers are used to generate message IDs in a distributed and scalable way.
 The messaging, history, connect servers use dynamic configuration which is updated centrally.
-All of this is powered by a deployment infrastructure which takes care of failover, growth and shrinking of the different server sets based on load.
+Splitting the different responsibilities between separate servers allows for independent scaling.
+A deployment infrastructure takes care of failover, growth/shrinkage of the different server sets based on load and predictive analytics.

 All the diagrams are in the [diagrams](diagrams/) folder and [draw.io](https://app.diagrams.net/) is needed in order to view them.
 From the `Help` item in the menu a desktop tool could be downloaded, if preferred.
 Currently this is the [link with the releases](https://github.com/jgraph/drawio-desktop/releases).

 # Technologies

+## Client communication

+Clients use HTTP when they need to find out where to connect.
+After that gRPC is utilized in order to obtain history and exchange messages:
+* open-source software backed by Google
-* Clients use HTTP when they need to find out where to connect.
-After that gRPC is utilized in order to obtain history and exchange messages. gRPC is language-agnostic, which is important for the variety of clients.
-It is lightweight and has a decent performance.
-It is based on HTTP/2 which allows for both inter-operability and optimizations from the protocol. gRPC uses full-duplex communication which is possible in mobile and desktop clients.
-Unfortunately gRPC's usage of HTTP/2 doesn't allow it to be used easily in the browser but [gRPC-web](https://github.com/grpc/grpc-web) uses an [Envoy proxy](https://www.envoyproxy.io/) which supports server-side streaming.
+* supports multiple languages, which is important for the variety of clients
+* lightweight and has good performance
+* based on HTTP/2 which allows for both inter-operability and optimizations from the protocol
+* uses full-duplex communication which is possible in mobile and desktop clients
+* usage of HTTP/2 doesn't allow it to be used easily in the browser but [gRPC-web](https://github.com/grpc/grpc-web) uses an [Envoy proxy](https://www.envoyproxy.io/) which supports server-side streaming.

-* PUB/SUB backplane uses Kafka.
-It is a scalable message broker enabling superb throughput due to its balanced distribution of topic-partition leadership throughout the cluster.
-It is fault-tolerant and persists messages.
-Kafka allows different consumer groups each of which can process messages independently from each other.
-The pull model allows consumers to process messages at their own rate.
-Kafka can be tuned for either low latency, high-throughput or something in-between.
-It is a good solution for an event log, especially when processing a single message is fast.
+## PUB/SUB backplane

+PUB/SUB backplane is based on Apache Kafka:
+* open-source software backed by Confluent
+* a linearly scalable message broker
+* enables a superb throughput due to its balanced distribution of partition leadership throughout the cluster
+* fault-tolerant and persists messages with customizable durability
+* can be tuned for either low latency, high-throughput or something in-between
+* allows different consumer groups each of which can process messages independently from each other
+* has a pull model which allows consumers to process messages at their own rate
+* a good solution for an event log, especially when processing a single message is fast
+* has some known operability issues with partition redistribution among a consumer group
+* relies on ZooKeeper as an additional element in the infrastructure

+## History DB

+History is based on Apache Cassandra:
+* open-source software backed by DataStax
+* linearly scalable
+* distributed with auto-partitioning and auto-replication
+* supports multi data-center auto-replication
+* suitable for random small fast writes and reads
+* suitable for random range queries
+* suitable for time series
+* eliminates the need of caching
-* History database uses Cassandra.
-It is suitable for small fast writes and range queries both of which are good for our use-case.
-Cassandra has built-in partitioning and supports multi data-center replication.
-It allows precise control over the consistency used for writes and reads.
+* allows precise control over the consistency used for writes and reads

-* Configuration database uses Redis.
-It is lightweight, fast and easy to use.
-Redis supports PUB/SUB used for notifying subscribers about configuration changes.

-* The servers use ASP.NET and .NET 5.
-Even though they could be implemented as a background services/daemons ASP.NET allows easy support for health checks and monitoring based on HTTP.
-The Kestrel server is performant and has integration with gRPC.
-In general .NET is a very mature, widely-used, feature-rich and well supported development platform.
+* ensures data consistency via hinted hand-offs and read repairs
+* needs regular anti-entropy repairs which are CPU-bound

+## Configuration DB

+Configuration is based on Redis:
+* open-source software
+* lightweight and performant
+* easy to use and manage
+* has a built-in PUB/SUB mechanism

+## Application servers

+The application servers use ASP.NET and .NET 5 which are the heirs of ASP.NET Core and .NET Core:
+* open-source software backed by Microsoft
+* very mature, feature-rich, lots of tools
+* widely-used with a big community
+* well supported

+## Operations

-* Containerization relies on Docker mainly because of its maturity and popularity.
+* Containerization relies on Docker for its maturity, popularity, tooling and integration

-* Distributed tracing is built on .NET tracing API which is integrated with OpenTelemetry and Jaeger is configured for viewing traces and spans.
+* Distributed tracing is based on OpenTelemetry and Jaeger is configured for viewing traces and spans

-* Log aggregation is based on the EFK stack consisting of ElasticSearch, Fluentd and Kibana.
+* Log aggregation is based on the EFK stack consisting of ElasticSearch, Fluentd and Kibana
+* Deployment infrastructure - TBD